 The first class of students enrolled in 1963.
 This inaugural class consisted of 97 students supported by nine faculty and administrators.
 As the institution began to expand in size and reputation, Frank DiPietro maintained a vision that "only the small college can provide the intimate relationships between those who learn and those who teach."

-The beautiful Franklin Pierce University estate was first owned by Captain Asa Brewer in 1854.
+1854 - The beautiful Franklin Pierce University estate was first owned by Captain Asa Brewer.
 Oral tradition in Rindge holds the estate was a station of the Underground Railroad for runaway slaves.

-In 1948, Alma Monaco, a silent-movie actress, bought the estate.
-The estate changed hands for years until Frank DiPietro bought it in 1962.
+1948 - Alma Monaco, a silent-movie actress, bought the estate.
+The estate changed hands for a few more years until Frank DiPietro bought it.